top of page

 IMG_20250627_162544.jpg

 Matt B will guide you where you want to explore on the river, safely and quietly.
 Having lived on the river for his most of his life, he is familiar with the river's temperament and wildlife.
+Having experienced microbursts and unexpected storms, Matt is accustomed to reading the river and her weather patterns.

 bottom of page